markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Pause:** Can you figure out which of these possibilities would serve our cause?

 > **Hint:** Use the process of elimination. `static` and `fixed` are eliminated since `static` is where the form container currently sits, which is incorrect. `fixed` would mean that the form container would stay in the same part of the viewport, even after scrolling down.
-This is not within the scope of our requirements and therefore not in our interest.
+This is not within the scope of our requirements and therefore not in our interest.<br>
+> **ANSWER:** Let's explain how we decide on absolute positioning as opposed to relative positioning.

 Let's play around with the position property and use [the MDN docs on the position property](https://developer.mozilla.org/en-US/docs/Web/CSS/position) to find a visual representation of the position property's options.